Stoke-on-Trent

-Stoke is polycentric, having been formed by the federation of six towns in 1910.
-It took its name from Stoke-upon-Trent where the main centre of government and the principal railway station in the district were located.
-Hanley is the primary commercial centre; the other four towns which form the city are Burslem, Tunstall, Longton and Fenton.
+The city is polycentric, formed from the federation of six towns in 1910.
+It took its name from the town of Stoke-upon-Trent, where the main centre of government and the principal railway station in the district were located.
+Hanley is the primary commercial centre.
+The other four towns which form the city are Burslem, Tunstall, Longton and Fenton.

-Stoke-on-Trent is the home of the pottery industry in England and known as The Potteries.
-Formerly a primarily industrial conurbation, it is now a centre for service industries and distribution centres.
+As the home of the pottery industry in England, the area is known as The Potteries.
+It is a centre for service industries and distribution centres.
+It formerly had a primarily heavy industry sector.

 History

 Toponymy and etymology

 The name Stoke is taken from the town of Stoke-upon-Trent, the original ancient parish, with other settlements being chapelries.
 Stoke derives from the Old English stoc, a word that at first meant little more than place, but which subsequently gained more specific – but divergent – connotations.
 These variant meanings included dairy farm, secondary or dependent place or farm, summer pasture, crossing place, meeting place and place of worship.
-It is not known which of these was intended here, and all are plausible.
+It is unknown which of these was intended here and all are plausible.

 The most frequently suggested interpretations derive from a crossing point on the Roman road that ran from present-day Derby to Chesterton or the early presence of a church, said to have been founded in 670 AD.
-Because Stoke was such a common name for a settlement, some kind of distinguishing affix was usually added later, in this case the name of the river.
+Because Stoke was such a common name for a settlement, some kind of distinguishing affix was usually added later, in this case, the name of the river.

-The motto of Stoke-on-Trent is Vis Unita Fortior which can be translated as: United Strength is Stronger, or Strength United is the More Powerful, or A United Force is Stronger.
+The motto of Stoke-on-Trent is Vis Unita Fortior, which can be translated as: United Strength is Stronger, or Strength United is the More Powerful, or A United Force is Stronger.